Chaman: History

+In October 2023, the border crossing process was made more stringent, requiring a passport and visa, whereas previously only requiring a national identification card, to cross from Pakistan to Afghanistan.
+This has resulted in protests in the city.

 Climate

 With an influence from the local steppe climate, Chaman features a hot semi-arid climate (Köppen BSh).
 The average annual temperature in Chaman is 19.0 °C, while the annual precipitation averages 232 mm.
-June is the driest month with 0 mm of rainfall, while the wettest month is January, with an average 65 mm of precipitation.
+June is the driest month with virtually no rain rainfall, while January is the wettest month, with an average 65 mm of precipitation.

-July is the hottest month of the year with an average temperature of 31.0 °C. The coldest month January has an average temperature of 6.4 °C.
+July is the hottest month of the year with an average temperature of 31.0 °C. January is the coldest month with an average temperature of 6.4 °C.

-Demography
+Demographics

+Population

+According to 2023 census, Chaman had a population of 130,139.
+After the capital Quetta, Chaman is Balochistan's fifth-largest city according to the 2017 Pakistani census.
+The city is located at the Pashtun majority northern part of Balochistan.